root-project/web/manual/data_frame/index.md

 In detail, `RDataFrame` supports the following workflow for data analysis:

-1. Creating a data frame object (using `RDataFrame`'s constructor) by specifying the data set.
+1. Creating a data frame object (using [RDataFrame](https://root.cern/doc/master/classROOT_1_1RDataFrame.html)'s constructor) by specifying the data set.

 2. Applying a series of transformations to the data by:

-	- [Applying filters](https://root.cern/doc/master/classROOT_1_1RDataFrame.html#transformations).
+	- [applying filters](https://root.cern/doc/master/classROOT_1_1RDataFrame.html#transformations).
 This "cuts" the rows of the data set.

-	- [Creating custom columns](https://root.cern/doc/master/classROOT_1_1RDataFrame.html#transformations).
+	- [creating custom columns](https://root.cern/doc/master/classROOT_1_1RDataFrame.html#transformations).
 Custom columns can, for example, contain the results of a computation.

 3. [Applying actions on the transformed data](https://root.cern/doc/master/classROOT_1_1RDataFrame.html#actions).
 Actions (instant or lazy) or are used to produce a result out of the data.